-Being a dad doesn’t always come with the exact family configuration we thought we’d end up with going in.
+Being a dad doesn’t always come with the exact family configuration we thought we’d end up with.
 Some dads are single, widowed, or divorced.
-Regardless, they’re dads all the same, and it may come time to start dating.
+Regardless, they are dads all the same, and at some point, they may decide to start dating.

 Don’t be a hypocrite.
 You wouldn’t let your teen’s date stay the night, so don’t add confusion to a moral compass that’s still being set.

-This list is a help and so is common sense, but nothing beats talking things over with a trusted friend.
+This list may help and so may common sense, but nothing beats talking things over with a trusted friend.
 Accountability is always a good call, but it’s especially helpful when you’re exploring these new relationships.
-We weren’t created to experience life in isolation so take advantage of the human community.
+We weren’t created to experience life in isolation, so take advantage of community.

 Sound off: What tips would you give a single dad as he starts to date?